apache/camel/examples/camel-example-guice-jms/README.txt

     ant camel.dot

-You can see the routing rules by looking at the java code in the src/main/java directory and the jndi.properties file lives in src/main/resources/jndi.properties
+You can see the routing rules by looking at the java code in the src/main/java directory and the guicejndi.properties file lives in src/main/resources/guicejndi.properties

 To stop the example hit ctrl + c